 - Tasmanian sea trout: This was also excellent.

 - Octopus: This was dressed with a light dab of Japanese plum and was quite good.

 - Gindara: Local black cod we were told.
 We’d not had it as nigiri before; it had been cured with kelp and was very good.

-- Aji: Aji/Spanish mackerel is one of our favourite fish usually but this had a slightly metallic taste and my piece had a tiny bit of a scale still attached.
+- Aji: Aji/horse mackerel is one of our favourite fish usually but this had a slightly metallic taste and my piece had a tiny bit of a scale still attached.
 This was an off-note.

 - Sakura-masu: The cherry trout that followed, however, was one of the high points of the meal.